Astros vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have been underdogs in 12 games this season and have come away with the win seven times (58.3%) in those contests.

-- This season, Houston has won four of its seven games when it's the underdog by at least +105 on the moneyline.

-- The Astros have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.
+- The Astros have won 22 of the 38 games they were favored on the moneyline this season (57.9%).

-- Houston and its opponents have gone over the total this season in 26 of its 53 opportunities.

-- In seven games with a line this season, the Astros have a mark of 3-4-0 against the spread.
+- Houston has gone 12-4 (winning 75% of its games) when it has played as moneyline favorites of -185 or shorter.

+- The implied moneyline probablility in this matchup gives the Astros a 64.9% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.